Is there anything more frustrating than searching for a specific item when you are in a hurry?

 4. Frustrated workers

 Help your technicians focus on work, not on the procedures.
-If the asset management processes are flawed, do not expect good results.
+If the field asset management processes are flawed, do not expect good results.
 Employees will become increasingly frustrated, feeling like they are not able to work efficiently because they have to dedicate too much time on following complicated procedures.

-2. Register asset transfers in one click – leverage the mobile application’s pick & scan procedure easily and effectively.
+2. Register asset transfers in one click – leverage the mobile application’s pick and scan procedure easily and effectively.
 Each transfer (even between technicians) shall be registered with easy-to-use mobile app features (utilizing QR code scanning)

 3. Audits – be sure that critical infrastructure and assets are in place (i.e. fire protection, safety devices).
 Be informed if some tools or parts are not returned to the central warehouse in time.

-While the problem with inventory is nothing new, the ideas to improve the common issues are innovative and lead to superior effectiveness of asset management processes.
+While the problem with inventory is nothing new, the ideas to improve the common issues are innovative and lead to superior effectiveness of field asset management processes.
 In other words, when innovating in this area, you should focus not only on reinventing the wheel, but on other elements as well, because improving each part of this process will speed up the entire business.
 At the same time, the tools must be convenient and intuitive so that technicians will be keen to participate in the process.